bloopybae/obsbot-control-linux/README.md

 - **Preview mode**: Click “Show camera preview.”
 If another process owns the device, the app lists it so you can free the camera.
 Preview auto-disables when the window hides.
 - **Filters**: Apply and tune GLSL color presets (Grayscale, Sepia, Invert, Warm, Cool) that immediately affect both preview and virtual camera output.
 - **Virtual camera**: Optional systemd unit and modprobe config ship with the repo.
 Enable the service or run `sudo modprobe v4l2loopback video_nr=42 card_label="OBSBOT Virtual Camera" exclusive_caps=1`, then toggle the virtual camera inside the app.
+- **Virtual camera**: Launch the “Set Up Virtual Camera” wizard for one-click install/enable/disable of the v4l2loopback service (uses PolicyKit).
+You can still copy the commands manually if you prefer.
 - **Tray workflow**: Closing the window drops it to the tray.
 Reopen, tweak mid-stream, hide again without stealing camera access from OBS/Chrome/Meet.

 ## Documentation